sumit-biswas-uk/Amazon-UK-Grocery-Dataset-Artificial-Neural-Network-ANN-Project./README.md

 Data Preprocessing

-The data preprocessing phase involves cleaning the dataset and converting temporal information into numerical format.
+The data preprocessing phase involves converting temporal information into numerical format.
 We split the data into training and testing sets, mimicking real-world scenarios, where historical data is used to predict future outcomes.
 Additionally, we scale the data using RobustScaler to handle outliers effectively.

 ANN Architecture and Hyperparameter Tuning